rdooley2/Homelab/Shuffle&Slack.md

 <br />
 <br />
 <br />
 Back in Shuffle, I pasted over the channel ID.
 I also went ahead and connected the webhook to the Slack block.
-This essentially makes it so that when the webhook recieves event data, it will then send out an event through Slack using that data:<br/><br />
+This essentially makes it so that when the webhook receives event data, it will then send out an event through Slack using that data:<br/><br />
 <img src="https://i.imgur.com/pq4coGR.png" alt="Homelab Steps">
 <br />
 <br />